Preservation of $^3\mkern-2mu$He ion polarization after laser-plasma acceleration

-{\bf PIC simulation and comparison with experiment.} In order to gain a better understanding of what the prevalent acceleration mechanisms are, we have conducted particle-in-cell (PIC) simulations with the fully electromagnetic code \textsc{vlpl} (see Methods).
-In the conducted simulations, the Helium target is modelled as a supergaussian profile \cite{Engin2019, Gibbon2022}.
-The initial direction of spin polarization is that of laser propagation, i.e. $s_x = \hbar / 2$.
-When the laser pulse irradiates the Helium target, its ponderomotive force expels the particles at a right angle to laser propagation leaving behind a plasma channel with a strong magnetic field.
-The charge separation then induces Coulomb explosion, leading to the acceleration of the Helium ions at a $\pm 90^\circ$ angle.
-This acceleration mechanism could already be identified in the study of the unpolarized Helium target \cite{Engin2019}.
-At the falling edge of the gas jet, a displacement between the electronic and ionic component of the plasma leads to an acceleration process in forward direction via a mechanism similar to Target Normal Sheath Acceleration.
-These forward accelerated ions, however, make up only a small part of the total amount of accelerated Helium.
-If shorter targets would be utilized, more ions in forward direction would be expected \cite{Gibbon2022}.
+In order to gain a better understanding of the prevalent acceleration mechanisms, we have conducted particle-in-cell (PIC) simulations with the \textsc{epoch} \cite{Arber2015} and the \textsc{vlpl} codes \cite{Pukhov1999,Pukhov2016} both with the inclusion of the T-BMT equation \cite{Bargmann1959_tbmt} describing spin precession.
+The assumed initial spin direction is that of laser propagation, i.e.\ $s_X = \hbar / 2$.
+When the laser pulse irradiates the $^3\mkern-2mu$He target, its ponderomotive force expels the electrons mainly towards the front and at right angles to laser propagation, leaving behind a plasma channel with a strong magnetic field (few $10^3$\,T).
+The charge separation then induces a Coulomb explosion, leading to the acceleration of the $^3\mkern-2mu$He ions at a $\pm 90^\circ$ angle.
+The same acceleration mechanism was identified in the study of the unpolarized $^3\mkern-2mu$He and $^4\mkern-2mu$He targets \cite{Engin2019}.
+At the falling edge of the gas jet, a displacement between the electronic and ionic plasma components leads to an acceleration process in forward direction similar to Target Normal Sheath Acceleration \cite{willingale_prl06,lifschitz_njp2014}.
+These forward accelerated ions, however, make up only a small part of the total amount of accelerated $^3\mkern-2mu$He ions for our laser-target configuration.
+If shorter targets were utilized, more ions in forward direction would be expected \cite{Gibbon2022}.
+Both simulation codes show that the ions gain only small $s_Y, s_Z$ components in their spin vector due to a precession around the strong magnetic field of the plasma channel which is fully compatible with the observed polarization conservation.

-The maximum energy of the transversely accelerated ions observed is approx. 15 MeV which is in good agreement with the experimental results.
-Slight differences occur due to the fact that the PIC simulations do not model electron recombination, meaning that in simulation a lower amount of $\mathrm{He}^{1+}$ is observed than in experiment.
-Due to the prevalent electromagnetic fields of the laser pulse and the created plasma channel, the ions gain small $s_y, s_z$ components in their spin vector.
-However, since the particles are quickly ejected from these regions, the target's spin polarization is mostly conserved.